kstenerud/concise-encoding/cbe-specification.md

 ### Integer

-Integers can be positive or negative, and are encoded in three ways:
+Integers can be positive or negative, and are encoded in three possible ways:

+#### Small Int

+Values from -100 to +100 ("small int") are encoded into the type field itself, and can be read directly as 8-bit signed two's complement integers.

 #### Fixed Width